 In some cases, the tooth must be extracted in order to prevent the development and spread of infection.

-Specific cases that indicate extraction is necessary include:
+Specific cases that indicate extraction is necessary to include:

-- Teeth that are crowded, preventing other teeth from coming in
+- Teeth that are crowded, prevent other teeth from coming in

 - Deep infections caused by radiation therapy or cancer drugs

 - Baby teeth that haven’t fallen out and are blocking the eruption of permanent teeth

 - Wisdom teeth that are impacted or decayed

 The team at Baig Dental can determine if a tooth extraction is necessary.

 During a tooth extraction, your provider at Baig Dental administers local anesthesia, and sometimes conscious sedation and nitrous oxide (laughing gas), to relax you during the procedure and numb the treatment area.